Cathy's Gluten Free

 Separate your eggs carefully.
 If you get even a speck of egg yolk in with your egg whites, they won't beat up to the fluffy volume required for this recipe.

 Then, carefully insert your thumbs into the cracked side of the egg.
 Gently pry it open over your egg white cup.
-Pass the egg yolk back and forth between the two halves of egg shell allowing the runny "white" part to fall into the container.
-(It will be more clear than white before it's cooked.)
+Pass the egg yolk back and forth between the two halves of the egg shell, allowing the runny "white" part to fall into the container.
+(It will be clearer than white before it's cooked.)
 You can watch this process at the beginning of the video on Gluten Free Angel Food Cake.

 What to Do with Egg Yolks